Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 13. Support, educate and encourage others

-When something is not mainstream there exists the usual confusion and fear surrounding something new and different.
-The more we share our experiences and educate others how they can make the change, we reduce the existing limiting factors towards entering this lifestyle and it then becomes mainstream…
+When something is not mainstream, confusion and fear often surrounds it.
+The more we share our experiences and educate others about how they can make the change, the more we reduce the limiting factors towards entering this lifestyle.
+And that’s how it becomes mainstream…

 …and then we’ve hit the jackpot!